 The first day to circulate petitions to get on the ballot in the May Municipal Primary is Tuesday, February 16.
 Last day is March 9, 2021.

+Let's fill the ballot with Democrats.
+Consider running for an office.
 Local offices up for election are:

 School Board: East Stroudsburg, Pleasant Valley, Pocono Mountain, Stroudsburg

 Council: Stroudsburg, East Stroudsburg, DWG, Mt Pocono

 If good people don't run, bad people get elected.
 Are you a registered Democrat interested in running for an office?
 If so please send an email for more information and for soon to come candidate training sessions, to email@example.com